SyasyaAlyssa/Group.A/README.md

 5. Collect food at designated pickup area

 ## 📞 Contact
-For more information, please reach out to [Project Lead Email]
+For more information, please reach out to [afiq0607@gmail.com]

 ---

 *Transforming campus dining, one order at a time!* 🍔🥤

+---

 ## Changelog